-This Sweet and Sour Chicken Balls is made with chicken thighs, bell peppers, sugar, vinegar, ketchup, soy sauce, sesame oil, and maple syrup.
+This Sweet and Sour Chicken Recipe is made with chicken thighs, bell peppers, sugar, vinegar, ketchup, soy sauce, sesame oil, and maple syrup.

 This Sweet and Sour chicken tastes like pure heaven.
 It has every flavor you can imagine: salty, sweet, spicy and sour!
 This is such an easy stir fry that you can pair with the potstickers with sesame ground pork.
 It is an easy recipe but you HAVE to prep everything before you begin.
 Since everything cooks so quickly, its smart to measure out each ingredient prior to cooking!